 Although YouTube keyword research has its own specifics, it can be handy for Amazon keyword research as well.
 Because there are various searches behind the most popular items, there’s a good chance that popular keywords from YouTube will fare well on Amazon, too.

-The simplest way to find your competitors’ products is to enter your own product’s name in the Amazon search bar.
-The platform will then present you with a list of brands and independent merchants selling that product.
-Go through a few listings to see if any keywords could give more exposure to your listings.
+The simplest way a brand can find their competitors’ products is to enter their own product’s name in the Amazon search bar.
+They should then go through a few different listings and search for keywords that could bring more exposure to their listings.